BlakeRhodes/NeoArcadia/Encounter Phase.md

 ## Step 2: Resolve Encounter

-Encounters challenge the party and tax their resources Sometimes it is better to avoid danger, but nothing risked nothing gained.
+Encounters challenge the party and tax their resources.
+Sometimes it is better to avoid danger, but nothing risked nothing gained.

+Combat is common as the Ancient Future is a dangerous place.
+Use the [Combat System](./Combat%20System.html) to slay your foes!

 ## Step 3: Special Encounters